criyle/go-judge/README.md

 ### Notice

+#### cgroup usage

+For cgroup v1, the `go-judge` need root privilege to create `cgroup`.
+Either creates sub-directory `/sys/fs/cgroup/cpuacct/gojudge`, `/sys/fs/cgroup/memory/gojudge`, `/sys/fs/cgroup/pids/gojudge` and make execution user readable or use `sudo` to run it.

+For cgroup v2, systemd dbus will be used to create a transient scope for cgroup integration.

+If no permission to create cgroup, the cgroup related limit will not be effective.

 #### cgroup v2 support

 The cgroup v2 is supported by `go-judge` now when running as root since more Linux distribution are enabling cgroup v2 by default (e.g. Ubuntu 21.10+, Fedora 31+).
 However, for kernel < 5.19, due to missing `memory.max_usage_in_bytes` in `memory` controller, the memory usage is now accounted by `maxrss` returned by `wait4` syscall.
 Thus, the memory usage appears higher than those who uses cgroup v1.
 For kernel >= 5.19, `memory.peak` is being used.